The American Association for the Study of Liver Diseases

 should form part of any experimental protocol for COVID-19 treatment.

-In cases of suspected hepatocellular carcinoma or ongoing
+In cases of suspected hepatocellular carcinoma (HCC) or ongoing

 treatment, specialists should try to minimise clinic visits for patients and